Skip to content

 direnv allow

-Run nix develop to load the environment for your current shell session.
+Run nix develop to load the environment manually:

 nix develop